coderedcorp/wagtail-cache/docs/getting_started/install.rst

 To only cache specific views, remove the middleware and use the ``cache_page`` decorator on views or URLs.

+Alternatively, to continue using the middleware but explicitly not cache certain views or URLs, wrap those views or URLs with the ``nocache_page`` decorator.

-Note that when using the decorator, it is not possible to cache Wagtail page 404s or redirects.
+Note that when using the ``cache_page`` decorator, it is not possible to cache Wagtail page 404s or redirects.
 Only the middleware is able to cache those responses.

 Caching wagtail pages only